-Life expectancy tables are the product of a lot of hard work by some very smart cookies: professional actuaries.
-Actuaries calculate the risk of death for men and women at all ages, and publish their results in life expectancy tables, also known as actuarial tables or mortality tables.
+Life expectancy tables, or mortality tables, are the product of a lot of hard work by some very smart cookies: professional actuaries.
+Actuaries calculate the risk of death for men and women of all ages and publish their results in life expectancy tables, also known as actuarial tables or mortality tables.

 Life insurance companies have their own actuaries and formulas for calculating mortality risk.
 They also look at the overall mortality risk of the pool of people they insure, not just the mortality risk of a single applicant.
 That’s because too much risk in a customer pool makes bad financial sense for a life insurance company.

 Life insurance companies rely on a combination of mortality tables and personalized health evaluations to estimate how long a life insurance applicant is likely to live.
 When you buy a term life insurance policy, you’re making a kind of bet with the life insurance company.
 You “win” the bet if you die and the life insurance pays your family.